Images Depicted Range in Maturity & Container Size

 |Soil Condition:||Well draining, cactus or succulent mix (part sand)|

 |Water Requirements:||Likes to dry out between watering|

 Before you buy a Ponytail Palm Plant, make sure to read about the care instructions that are required and recommended to keep this plant healthy and flourishing.

 What is the best light for Ponytail Palms?

 Ponytail Palms do well with bright, indirect light or some direct light.
-An eastern or western facing window would be ideal.
-Southern exposure would work as well, as long as some shade is provided while the plant transitions (otherwise leaves will burn or turn brown from too much light).
+An eastern or western-facing window would be ideal.
+Windows with Southern exposure would work as well.
+This placement only works as long as some shade is available while the plant transitions.
+Otherwise, leaves will burn or turn brown from too much light.

 How do I water Ponytail Palms?